untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 - `--optimize`: optional, compress geometry and bake/patch textures after export (implies `--compress-geometry`)
 - `--bake-color-management`: optional, bake the scene's active View Transform/Look/Exposure/Gamma into a scene-wide color-grading LUT, referenced from the manifest's `colorLUT` key.
 See [Using Color Management](UsingColorManagement.md) — it is only applied via an explicit `loadSceneAuthored(url:)` call, not by normal tile loading
 - `--color-lut-size <N>`: optional, grid size for the `NxNxN` color-grading LUT, defaults to `32`
+- `--color-grade-lut <path>`: optional, stage an externally-authored standard `.cube` 3D LUT once for the whole scene, referenced from the manifest's `colorGradeLUT` key and applied as a post-tonemap creative grade.
+See [Using Color Management](UsingColorManagement.md)
 - `--blender <path>`: optional wrapper-level Blender override

 Example: